Watch Dogs: Legion: Bloodline

 Some time after the Zero Day bombings, but prior to DedSec's resurgence in London, former vigilante Aiden Pearce accepts a contract from his fixer partner, Jordi Chin, in London, believing it will allow him to reunite with his estranged nephew Jackson, who is attending college there.
 Aiden's assignment is to infiltrate Broca Tech and acquire photographic evidence of a new robot design project headed by Thomas Rempart, as well as retrieve a device called the "BrocaBridge".
 However, his attempt is foiled by Reginald "Wrench" Blechman, a former member of DedSec San Francisco, who also seeks the BrocaBridge.
 A struggle ensues between the two, which results in Wrench escaping with the BrocaBridge and Aiden being captured by Rempart's men.
 Aiden soon escapes and makes contact with Jackson.
 Despite not wanting to get involved, Jackson guides Aiden toward a DedSec contact, Connie Robinson, who helps him get set up in exchange for helping out with several tasks.
-Rempart also contacts Aiden, demanding him to retrieve the BrocaBridge while threatening to harm Jackson.
+Rempart also contacts Aiden, ordering him to retrieve the BrocaBridge while threatening to harm Jackson.

-With Jackson's help, Aiden tracks down Wrench at his hideout and confronts him.
+With Jackson's help, Aiden finds Wrench at his hideout and confronts him.
 Wrench reveals that he was hired by Rempart to design the robots for his project, but was ultimately betrayed, so he took revenge by stealing the BrocaBridge, which Rempart needs for the next phase of his project.
 Meanwhile, Rempart finds and captures Jackson to ransom him for the BrocaBridge.
 After obtaining the device from Wrench, Aiden delivers it to Rempart, unaware that it is an explosive fake created by Wrench.
 The explosion disfigures Rempart's face and allows Aiden and Jackson to escape, though Aiden is shot in the process and falls into a coma.
 Wrench allows Aiden and Jackson to stay at his hideout and obtains medical supplies to help Aiden recover.
 During this time, he also becomes acquainted with Jordi and agrees to carry out several fixer contracts for him in Aiden's place.